← All Inside Large Language Models modules

 How models read context · hands-on · about 25 minutes.

-Below, the model is predicting the highlighted blank.
-First decide for yourself which earlier word the prediction most depends on — then reveal the attention weights and see if you agree.
+The model is predicting the highlighted blank below.
+First identify which earlier word the prediction most directly depends on, then display the attention weights to compare with your assessment.

 This activity needs JavaScript.
 The lesson below still covers everything.

-Attention is not all-or-nothing.
-The same relevance scores can produce a sharp focus on one word or a diffuse spread across many — controlled by how decisively the scores are turned into weights (a softmax, the same function from Course 4).
-Drag the focus dial and watch the weights concentrate or spread, and watch the blended "context" the model carries forward change with them.
+Attention is not categorical.
+The same relevance scores can produce a sharp attention distribution concentrated on a single token, or a diffuse distribution spread across many tokens — determined by the temperature parameter of the softmax that converts scores to weights (softmax is the step that turns a set of raw relevance scores into positive weights that sum to 1 — the next module builds it up from scratch).
+Adjust the temperature parameter to observe the weights concentrate or spread, and the weighted "context" vector the model passes forward change accordingly.

 This activity needs JavaScript.